gpvicomm/gpvicomm-android/README.md

 ### Client-side validation helpers

-The Card object allows you to validate user input before you send the information to HSBC.
+The Card object allows you to validate user input before you send the information to GpVicomm.

 #### validateNumber